“Therefore you are no longer a slave but a son, and if a son, then an heir of God through Christ.”

-Paul concludes his argument about sonship with a summary of his point by the word “therefore.”
+Paul concludes his argument about sonship with a summary of his argument by the word “therefore.”

-The word “you” is in the singular, making the application very personal to the Galatians.
+The word “you” is singular, making the application very personal to the Galatians.

 are no longer a slave but a son,

 The believer is not a slave under the law but a son with adult privileges with God under grace.
 The Christian is free from the law because he is a “son.”
-Sonship brings with it the privileges of an heir.
-The Galatians are free from slavery to the law.
+Sonship brings with it the claims of an heir.
+The Galatians were free from slavery to the law but stood under grace before God.

 and if a son, then an heir of God through Christ